harrymkt/zluinav/content/docs/extra/frontmadder.md

 The heading ID.
 This is only for documentation pages.
 Defaults to the page's title.

 ## no_js
 Toggles whether JavaScript is disabled for this page.
-Fall back to config if not set, thus it's usually `false`.
+Fall back to config if not set, thus it is usually `false`.

 ## link_title
 string: A friendly title to display in the listings.
 Defaults to title.